Who should enroll?

 The strategies you learn over this three-day course will help you finalize important deals, negotiate in uncertain environments, improve your working relationships, claim (and create) more value, and resolve seemingly intractable disputes.
 You'll work through complex scenarios and learn problem-solving tactics that you can apply to your future negotiations.

 You will learn from an on-site PON instructor as well as from leading PON faculty in video modules made especially for this course.
-You will also videoconference with faculty back in Cambridge, Massachusetts, who can answer your questions.
+You will also videoconference with faculty back at Harvard who can answer your questions.
 PON faculty members have negotiated peace treaties, brokered multi-billion dollar deals, and hammered out high-stakes agreements around the globe.

 The PON program is very interactive.
 In addition to class instruction, you will engage in negotiation exercises that put your new knowledge to work right away.
 You'll test ground-breaking theories, practice new approaches, and see how other participants address the same problems.
 You'll leave the course with a time-tested toolkit—one that works in both theory and practice.